Updated: Jan 26, 2022

 By definition, shelf corporations are companies or corporations that are created and left with no activity – literally put on the “shelf” to age – and then sold to a person or group of persons who want to start a company without going through all the usual procedures and processes.
-Typically, these companies are viewed by D&B® and other credit resources as having no need of credit and are shunned by lenders.
+These companies are typically viewed as having no need of credit and are shunned by lenders.

 Is using a shelf corporation putting you on track for a personal and professional train-wreck?